hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> s.add_elements(['Al', 'Ar', 'C', 'Cu', 'Mn', 'Zr'])
     >>> s.set_microscope_parameters(beam_energy=10)

-The model is created with :py:func:`~._signals.eds_sem.create_model`.
-One gaussian is automatically created per X-ray line and a polynomial for the backgronud.
+Next, the model is created with :py:func:`~._signals.eds_sem.create_model`.
+One Gaussian is automatically created per X-ray line, along with a polynomial for the background.

 .. code-block:: python